microsoft/EdgeML/tools/SeeDot/faceDetection.md

 has *18000* values (the number of columns in `X.csv` and `Y.csv` respectively).

 The output of `Predictor` is stored to `trace.txt`.

+The executable dumps the execution stats and accuracy results in the `output/` directory.
+While it must exist, this directory is irrelevant to our discussion.

 Now we construct the bounding boxes from `trace.txt`.